 Carly grew up in southern Ontario, in a house surrounded by fields (usually corn, sometimes soy) punctuated by small woodlots.
 In her mind, this mix of farmland, housing, and forest wasn’t an “ecosystem”; it was just where she walked the dog.
 Now, she realizes that these human-dominated landscapes are hard at work providing a multitude of ecosystem services we rely on, and she's fascinated by how we can manage these areas better.
-When she's not busy researching the intersection of landscape structure, biodiversity, and ecosystem services, Carly can be found enjoying the great outdoors, knitting, or at the pottery studio.
+When she's not busy researching the intersection of landscape structure, biodiversity, and ecosystem services, Carly can be found enjoying the great outdoors, knitting, or supervising shifts at her community pottery studio.

-Download Carly's CV here: Ziter_CV_Oct2020
+Download Carly's CV here: ziter_cv_jan2023.pdf

-PhD, McGill University (2019)
+PhD, University of Winnipeg

-BSc, University of Guelph (2018)
+BSc, The University of Hong Kong (2022)

-BSc, University of Winnipeg (2019)
+BSc, University of New Brunswick (2022)

-BSc, Concordia University (2019)
+BSc, McGill University (2019)

-PhD, Concordia Individualized (INDI) program (Summer 2020 - present)
+PhD, Concordia Individualized (INDI) program (Summer 2020 - present; Maternity leave 2022)